vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-locator.md

 # Running a Tanzu GemFire Locator

+This topic explains how to run a Tanzu GemFire Locator, the cluster coordinator that enables member discovery, client load balancing, and WAN replication.
+It covers starting, configuring, monitoring, and stopping locators to ensure cluster availability and resilience.

 To start a Tanzu GemFire cluster, the first component you bring up is the locator.
 It acts as the cluster coordinator, helping members find each other and join the system.
 Run a locator as a standalone process, typically using the GemFire Shell (gfsh) and configure it to support both peer discovery and client load balancing.

 Tanzu GemFire Locators can be lightweight, but they are mission-critical for keeping your cluster running, scalable, and highly available.
 From local server discovery to global WAN replication, the locator is the backbone of your system’s coordination.